pixel-z/Pix-shell/README.md

 2. shell.c - the main/master file.
 3. prompt.c - consists prompt display

+4. history.c
+    - Similar to history in terminal
+    - Can store upto 20 commands.
+E.g: `history 20`
+    - `history` prints previous 10 commands (if available) or less commands
-4. nightswatch.c
+5. nightswatch.c
     - Only `interrupt` has been implemented
     - `interrupt` argument prints the number of times CPU has been interrupted by keyboard
     - Executes every `n` seconds specified by user
-    - Press `q` to exit
+    - Pressing `q` doesn't directly exit the program, we need to press `q` and then `enter`